 3. “Shop Through” or “Doorway” Websites

 Many websites reward you when you go to a web store from their “doorway” web page first.
-A few of my favorites are Ebates, Fat Wallet, MyPoints, and Swagbucks.
+A few of my favorites are Ebates, MyPoints, and Swagbucks.
 There are many others like these, but the four listed here are the most reputable.
-With Ebates and Fat Wallet, you click on a particular store’s website and get a percentage of your purchase back in the form of a check or Paypal deposit.
+With Ebates, you click on a particular store’s website and get a percentage of your purchase back in the form of a check or Paypal deposit.
 Different stores on these sites offer different percentages of cash back.
-MyPoints does the same thing, but when you make purchases, you accumulate points.
+MyPoints does the same thing, but when you click on advertisements or make purchases, you accumulate points.
 You then use those points to buy gift cards.
 Swagbucks offers cash back in the form of gift cards as well, but they also offer many other opportunities to earn Swagbucks.
 You can take surveys, watch videos, and more to earn Swagbucks and then use your Swagbucks to buy gift cards.
 A word of advice, you can waste a lot of time on Swagbucks earning points, so I would suggest you limit yourself on all the “extra” earning opportunities (unless you have a lot of time on your hands).
 The point of this “free” money opportunity is this: If you’re going to buy things online anyway (for business or personal) you might as well get all the cash back you can.

 4. Bonus Gift Cards